 - Acting on behalf of companies and creditors wishing to purchase assets, goodwill and trading names from insolvent companies and, where necessary, creating new companies to from which to trade.

-We act closely with specialist Barristers, Tax Advisors and Accountants to ensure that you have the best chances of achieving a successful outcome.
+Our expert corporate insolvency solicitors act closely with specialist Barristers, Tax Advisors and Accountants to ensure that you have the best chances of achieving a successful outcome.

 We understand how devastating insolvency issues can be to a company and so look to act as quickly and effectively as possible so to limit the damage to a company and its directors.